Historical Apoplexy · State Legislative Adaptations · Vermont

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL VERMONTERS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE VERMONT STATUTES ANNOTATED RELATING TO TITLE 6 (AGRICULTURE), TITLE 16 (EDUCATION), TITLE 18 (HEALTH), AND TITLE 33 (HUMAN SERVICES), MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL VERMONTERS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE VERMONT STATUTES ANNOTATED RELATING TO TITLE 6 (AGRICULTURE) AND TITLE 33 (HUMAN SERVICES), MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL FOR AN ACT